-The V&A Department of Theatre & Performance holds the National collection of material relating to live performance in the UK, from Shakespeare to the present day, covering drama, dance, circus and rock and pop.
+The V&A Department of Theatre & Performance holds the National collection of material relating to live performance in the UK, from Shakespeare to the present day, covering drama, opera, dance, musicals, pantomime, circus, rock and pop and more.

 Exhibition fees range from £500 to £5000, based on an average display duration of 8 to 12 weeks.
-For information about any of our touring exhibitions, please contact firstname.lastname@example.org.
+For information about any of our touring exhibitions contact firstname.lastname@example.org.
 Please note that this address is only for information about Theatre & Performance touring exhibitions.
-For information about Theatre & Performance research and collections, please see http://www.vam.ac.uk/resources/archives/theatre/
+For information about Theatre & Performance research and collections, please visit the Theatre and Performance Archives.

 My Generation: The Glory Years of British Rock, Photographs from Top Of The Pops 1964-1973, by Harry Goodwin

-Top Of The Pops was launched by the BBC on New Year's Day in 1964.
-The Rolling Stones were the opening band, the photographer was Harry Goodwin.
-My Generation brings together Goodwin's most striking and memorable photographs from the show, alongside AV displays, a soundtrack of TOTP hits and fascinating material from the BBC archive.
-Popular with all ages, the exhibition attracted around 100,000 visitors at the V&A alone.
-From a shocked Bob Dylan blinded by Harry's flash, to a dramatic shot of Jimi Hendrix playing the guitar with his teeth, My Generation captures the style, mood and energy of the swinging '60s and '70s.
+Top Of The Pops was launched by the BBC on New Year's Day 1964.
+The Rolling Stones were the opening band; the photographer was Harry Goodwin.
+My Generation brings together Goodwin's most striking and memorable photographs from the show, alongside AV displays, a soundtrack of TOTP hits and material from the BBC archive.
+Popular with all ages, the exhibition attracted nearly 100,000 visitors at the V&A alone.
+From a shocked Bob Dylan blinded by Harry's flash, to a dramatic shot of Jimi Hendrix playing the guitar with his teeth, My Generation captures the energy of the swinging '60s and '70s.

 A Flash of Light: The Dance Photography of Chris Nash

-Showcasing Chris Nash's obsession with movement and light, this dazzling exhibition features three decades of the dance photographer's most exciting work.
-A Flash of Light explores the way in which Nash collaborates with dancers and choreographers to create his images and his intimate understanding of the dancer's form is evident in his ability to capture their creativity and dynamism.
-Featuring the foremost figures in contemporary dance, including household names such as Rambert Dance Company and Javier de Frutos, this vibrant exhibition has universal appeal.
-Nash's experimentation with colour, light and composition ensures that his photography truly bears the stamp of his imagination.
+Showcasing Chris Nash's interest in movement and light, this exhibition features three decades of the dance photographer's most dazzling work.
+A Flash of Light explores the way Nash collaborates with dancers and choreographers to create his images.
+In featuring the foremost figures in contemporary dance—including household names such as Rambert Dance Company and Javier de Frutos—this vibrant exhibition has wide appeal.

 The Half: Photographs of Actors by Simon Annand